NormalVR/Normcore-Documentation/src/guides/recipes/using-addressables.md

 }
 ```

-This version includes a list of AddressableAssets that are preloaded when the scene is loaded in order to make prefab instantiation as fast as possible.
-If a prefab isn't preloaded, it will be loaded synchronously similarly to how the default `Resources.Load<GameObject>()` implementation works.
+Throw this in a file called **CustomRealtimePrefabLoadDelegate.cs** and then add the component to the same game object as your **Realtime** component.

-Add the **CustomRealtimePrefabLoadDelegate** component to the same game object as your **Realtime** component and let's test it out by creating a script to instantiate an addressable asset:
+To test this out, let's create a quick test component that instantiates an addressables prefab.
+Instantiation works the same was as before, except we pass the asset key as the name of the prefab:

 ```csharp
 using UnityEngine;